 All water-related recreational vehicles need to have life jackets aboard.
-When a boat is moving, Florida law requires children younger than 6 to wear a life jacket.
+When a boat is moving, Florida law requires children younger than 6 years old to wear a life jacket.

-Life jackets designed for adults do not work for children.
-If the life jacket is too big, it will ride up around the face.
-If it's too small, it won't keep the person afloat.
+Life jackets designed for adults don't work for children.
+If a jacket is too big, it will ride up around the face.
+If too small, it won't keep the person afloat.

-- Check the manufacturer’s label to make sure the life jacket is designed for your child’s height and weight.
+- Check the manufacturer’s label to ensure the jacket is designed for your child’s height and weight.

 - Fasten the jacket.
-This may seem obvious, but just having your child sling it over his shoulder and not fasten it won't help in an emergency.
+This may seem obvious, but just slinging it over a shoulder and not fastening it won't help in an emergency.

 - Try the jacket out in shallow waters.